 Watch Out for the Wash Sale Rule When Harvesting Losses

-With the end of the year upon us, many investors are looking for opportunities to reduce tax liabilities by harvesting losses.
+In a down market, many investors look for opportunities to reduce tax liabilities by harvesting losses.
 As you’re considering selling assets, however, one important regulation to keep in mind is the Wash Sale Rule, in which the IRS can disallow a tax deduction for a security.

-A wash sale occurs when an investor sells or trades a stock or securities at a loss and does any of the following within 30 days before or after the sale:
+A wash sale occurs when an investor sells or trades a stock or securities at a loss, then does any of the following within 30 days before or after the sale:

 - Acquires a contract or option to buy substantially identical securities.1

-On the flip side of this rule, if an investor realizes a gain on a sale and purchases a substantially identical stock within the black-out period, proceeds from the gain are still taxable.3 Also, the rule does not apply if the loss was incurred in your ordinary course of business as a dealer in stock or securities.4
+On the flip side, if an investor realizes a gain on a sale and purchases a substantially identical stock within the black-out period, proceeds from the gain are still taxable.3 The rule does not apply if the loss was incurred in your ordinary course of business as a dealer in stock or securities.4

 To be considered “substantially identical,” the repurchased stock or security must be like-to-like.
-For example, if Joe Smith sells his 100 shares of Widget Company common stock on December 1 and purchases 100 shares of Widget Co. common stock on December 15, the transactions would fall under the wash sale rule.
-However, if Joe purchases common stock of a different company, that would not be considered substantially identical, even if he bought the same type of security.
+Say Joe Smith sells his 100 shares of Widget Co. common stock on March 15 and repurchases 100 shares of Widget Co. common stock on April 1.
+The transactions would fall under the wash sale rule.
+But if he purchases common stock of a different company, that would not be considered substantially identical, even though he bought the same type of security.

 Bonds and preferred stock are not typically considered substantially identical to a company’s common stock.
-In our example above, if Joe sells his Widget Co. common stock and purchases preferred stock, the transactions would fall outside the Wash Sale Rule.
+If Joe sells his Widget Co. common stock and purchases preferred stock, the transactions fall outside the Wash Sale Rule.
 However, there are cases when preferred stock is considered substantially identical to the common stock.
 This happens when the preferred stock:

 - Is convertible into common stock;